 - It is really important to check that any hedgerows or trees in your pastureland are not poisonous to horses.

-- Especially with larger trees, you should check the condition of branches and even get a specialist to prune and look for rot, etc.
+- Especially with larger trees, you should check the condition of branches and even get a specialist to prune and look for rot, etc. Falling branches can be very hazardous for horses sheltering from a storm.

 - Smaller trees should be protected from potentially enthusiastic rubbing by a ring of fencing.